tpl2go/tpl2go.github.io/_posts/2025-06-07-signal-detection.md

 * $\langle \cdot, \cdot \rangle$ is a inner product between two vectors.
 * $\Vert \cdot \Vert$ is the L2 norm of the vector.
 * $x_t$ is a segment of the received signal of the same length as the template $s$ and starting at index $t$

+Note that different authors may refer to this quantity by different names.
+For instance, [Eduardo](https://edfuentetaja.github.io/sdr/signal_detection) calls it the *detection score*.
+We however adopted the term *cosine similarity*, as the concept of cosine similarity is increasingly well-known due to its use in vector databases and machine learning.

 ![Cosine Similarity](/images/posts/signal-detection/sol4.png)